Andrejs1979/games-neltify/src/pages/benefits/index.md

       image: /img/coffee.png
     title: Join the marketing revolution
     text: >-
-      Mark is a revolutionary way to promote your brand on Instagram and other social media platforms.
+      Unmerchant is a revolutionary way to promote your brand on Instagram and other social media platforms.
 ---